According to Merriam-Webster’s definition of “success,” anyone who’s rich, respected, or famous is successful.

 Some people will read that and enthusiastically shake their heads yes—others will roll their eyes.
 Neither group is right or wrong; the truth is that the words means a lot of different things to different people.

-In fact, as part of its Readdress Success campaign, Strayer University is petitioning Merriam-Webster to change the official definition.
+In fact, as part of a recent Readdress Success campaign, Strayer University petitioned Merriam-Webster to change the official definition.

 The proposed replacement?
 “Happiness derived from good relationships and achieving personal goals.”

 I like this definition way better—it still encompasses the above description (your personal goals can include making lots of money!), but also includes people who think more outside of the box.

 And it’s inspired me to develop three strategies for writing your own definition, for understanding how you define success.

 Grab a piece of paper and a pen, and write down the five accomplishments you’re proudest of.

 Note that these don’t have to be your “biggest” accomplishments, but rather the ones you feel most positively about.
 Sure, everyone’s impressed that you graduated from a top-tier school, but you might be prouder that you beat your fear of heights or moved to a new city.